 The speed of change is overwhelming, especially for those that are not digital natives.
 This narrative is not made any easier by the hype surrounding buzzwords such as digital transformation, artificial intelligence (AI), big data, machine learning, advanced analytics and the Internet of Things (IoT).

-A recent Survey by Bain & Company indicates that 70% of executives anticipate digital innovation to have a substantial impact on their supply chains during the next five years, up from just 63% in 2016.
-However, it is important to note that not all organisations are ready for a drastic digital transformation, and should indeed begin with building the basics first.
+It is also important to note that not all organisations are ready for a drastic digital transformation, and should indeed begin with building the basics first.
 A move which would be mandatory for success, as opposed to jumping to stage four or five maturity overnight.

 Digital strategies should never be based on the latest and greatest technology.
 On the contrary, selecting the technology is indeed the last step of transformation.
 Digital transformation begins with aligning the business and operating models with the organisations vision for the future, followed by reviewing the people and processes behind them.
 Supply chains have become a competitive device for businesses, driving savings and increasing efficiency from all-round.